rapid7/propsd/cookbook/README.md

 ### default.rb

-Install and configure propsd.
+Install and configure Propsd.
 You will need to overide the `propsd-configuration` and the `props-service` to do anything useful; see the `test.rb` recipe for an example.

 ### ohai_plugin.rb

-Install propsd ohai plugin
+Install Propsd Ohai plugin

 ## Attributes